matthewKeville/bandcamp-scraper/docs/assumptions.md

 > When we scrape an artist we target `https://$(artistName).bandcamp.com/music` the discography should present the sidebar, and we can scrape the relevant metadata from that if it is present.

+# General Notes

+It appears that album pages will display the metadata for lyrics in the Album page, despite it not being visible until you view the /track page for that Track.

+Thus, we can get more hydration from the Album Scraper impls without having to hop to a new page.